Statues and monuments in Tower Hamlets

 Elizabeth Frink’s bronze statue of the Blind Beggar and His Dog (1957) adorns Bethnal Green’s Cranbrook Estate, which was Berthold Lubetkin’s last major project before his retirement.

-The statue is in the middle of a gated residents’ garden but can be viewed from the Roman Road, just west of its junction with Mace Street.
-The statue still draws admiration from locals and curious looks from outsiders.
-It received Grade II heritage status in 1998.
+The statue is in the middle of a gated residents’ garden but can be viewed from Roman Road, just west of its junction with Mace Street.
+It still draws admiration from locals and curious looks from outsiders.

 William Gladstone statue

-Just in front of Bow Church, along Mile End Road towards Stratford stands the statue of William Ewart Gladstone (1809 – 1898), a famous politician whose achievements included four terms as Prime Minister and four terms as Chancellor of the Exchequer.
-Firm and solemn, he holds a parchment in his left hand, whereas the right stretches out as to suggest a political imperative.
+Just in front of Bow Church stands the statue of William Ewart Gladstone (1809 – 1898), a famous politician whose achievements included four terms as Prime Minister and four terms as Chancellor of the Exchequer.

 This refers to Bryant & May matches, a Bow factory where matchgirls – many underaged, all on starvation wages, barefoot through winter, vulnerable to white phosphorous poisoning – allegedly had a shilling skimmed from their pay to finance Bryant’s ‘gift’.